fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Get-AzureStorageContainerStoredAccessPolicy.md

 ## PARAMETERS

 ### -Container
-Specifies the name of your azure_2 storage container.
+Specifies the name of your Azure storage container.

 ```yaml
 Type: String